 The next morning we caught a bus into Palma and made our way to the railway station where we caught the narrow-gauge train to Sóller.

-The early 20th century electric train’s passenger cars are paneled in varnished timber and appear to have all the original fittings.
+Early 20th century electric train’s passenger cars are paneled in varnished timber and appear to have all the original fittings.
 The 17 mile trip through gorgeous valleys and mountain tunnels takes more than an hour and with hard seats and uneven tracks is a reminder of what rail travel must have been like a century ago.
 The final descent into the valley town of Sóller makes for a spectacular finish to the trip and the terminus is just a block from the town square.

 The center of old Sóller town is a delightful pedestrian only area with beautiful old country-Spanish style buildings.
 We enjoyed lunch outdoors in the back yard of an old home converted to a café.